-Wetsuits come in a variety of different cuts, thicknesses, and colors.
+Wetsuits come in a variety of different cuts, thicknesses, and colors for men and women.
 But before you decide to get that fancy neon yellow and orange deisgn remember that black wetsuits absorb the sunlight, thereby offering additional warmth (and protection from icy stares).

 Springsuits (sometimes called shorties) are great when the water or air is just a little too cool to be comfortable in just swim trunks or a bikini.
 Personally, I wear a springsuit all summer (I live in the northeast) since my body gets cold quickly.
 When I don’t wear a springsuit I get cold in about 45 minutes.
 Some spring suits have long sleeves.
 This offers an added bit of warmth, especially in the spring or fall when the air is cooler.

 Farmer Johns (sometimes called long johns) are suits that have long legs and no sleeves.
 You might want one of these if the water is cool and the air is hot.

 Full Suits (sometimes called “steamers”) are the most common type of suit.
 These cover the whole body and come in a variety of thicknesses, depending on the temperatures you’re going to brave.

 Hoods are essential to keep your noggin warm and protected from the wind.
 Some suits come with hoods attached.
 If you’re going to be in cold water a lot, this is the way to go.
 A suit with a built-in hood allows less water to seep in through the neck.
 You can also buy a detachable hood , or a vest/hood combo that can be worn under the suit adding a bit more warmth.
 For example, I have a 4/3 suit that can instantly be turned into a pseudo 6/3 hooded suit when I wear my hooded vest.